Figma to Webflow plugin and app

 7. Click Import selected items

-Layers must have “auto-layout” applied in order to sync.
-Variables and images from layers will be synced automatically.
-Deselecting a variable on import will replace it with a static variable.
+Layers must have “auto layout” applied in order to sync.
+Variables and images from layers will sync automatically.
+Deselecting a variable on import will replace it with a static value.

 How to sync variables